nocomplexity/SecurityArchitecture/README.md

 When you submit text to which you hold the copyright, you agree to license it under:

-* Creative Commons Attribution-ShareAlike 4.0 Unported License (“CC BY-SA”)
+* Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).